-Several London cemeteries have active Friends groups that, in addition to fund-raising, historical and nature conservation work, run education programmes and training schemes.
+Several London cemeteries have active Friends groups which in addition to fund-raising, historical and nature conservation work, run education programmes and training schemes.
 The National Federation of Cemetery Friends acts as an information exchange and lobbying body, allowing London groups to benefit from work elsewhere and vice versa.
 The London Wildlife Trust also works to promote cemeteries and churchyards through publications, walks, talks and managing two churchyards.
-However, Health & Safety considerations are beginning to limit the involvement of volunteers.